 The Error Breakdown table provides more detail on errors.
 It includes a longer error message as well as the exact script and bot that experienced the error.

 The Running Bots chart shows, for each bot group, how many bots have been running at any point during the test.
 The ramp-up and ramp-down phase should resemble what you configured in your scenario.
 Virtual users may take a bit longer than planned to exit during the ramp-down phase, because they must complete the current iteration of their script before exiting.

 Load Engine CPU Utilization

 Load Engine CPU Utilization shows how busy the CPU(s) are on each load engine or cluster.
 If the CPU remains 100% utilized for a significant amount of time, it can result in inaccurate response time measurements!
-If this happens, it may be a good idea to split the virtual user group into multiple smaller groups on different engines or clusters.
+If this happens, it may be a good idea to split the bot group into multiple smaller groups on different engines or clusters.